-Tamed by Culture, Resisted by Images: New Works by Gireesh GV at OED Gallery Ernakulam, Kerala
+Tamed by Culture, Resisted by Images: at OED Gallery Ernakulam, Kerala 2010

 Gireesh GV prefers to call himself a documentary photographer and inspiration for training his camera at the images that comes from his social and professional role as a photo-journalist.
 However, he is conscious of the news angle when he places himself as a journalist.
 The major challenge that he handles during his innumerable journeys between newsworthy spots is his subjective positioning behind the camera; as Gireesh knows that a news photograph could supplement a written news story as well as it could operate independently as an image.
 But, as a trained artist, Gireesh’s subjectivity is in contestation with the professional demands and based on this conflict, and he automatically positions his subjectivity as a camera wielding person who registers images not just for attaching with a written story for embellishment, but also for imparting aesthetic autonomy to the image.

 This aesthetic autonomy that should be natural to the documentary photographs in which the artist supposedly takes a very objective and impartial stance for bringing out the truth of the ‘event’ which has been photographed, however should be seen as a deliberate negotiation of the artist/photographer between the image and the event that caused it.
 The truth value of the event could be manipulated (using technological devices) or it could be artificially manufactured (by creating the very event elsewhere in a studio as seen in advertisement and cinema stills) while even the documentary photographer is left with nothing but with the right to choose an angle within the given time and space.
 Hence, the objectivity of documentary photography becomes as debatable as the subjective interventions that automatically happen at least in the choice of angles.